Vehicle registration plates of Latvia: Typeface

 All Latvian plates use the Austria typeface, closely related to the German DIN 1451.
 Most noticeable changes include the forms of the letter J, as well as the digits 6 and 9 and rounded corners.

 Car designations

 Latvian license plates do not have any particular designation coding confirmed.
 However, Latvian army cars and trucks have LA letters on plates meaning Latvijas Armija and VS letters mean Vēsturiskais Spēkrats (Vintage car).

 Personalized plates

 The Latvian government allows registering personalized plates.
 In 2006, CSDD decided to increase price from 542.80 LVL to 2,500 LVL, because the old price became too affordable.
 Personalized plates can consist from two to eight symbols: letters, numbers or spaces.
 The same symbol can be repeated maximum 3 times without breaks (for example, "XXXIXXX").
-The plate cannot include only numbers, so the minimum requirement is one letter and one number (e.g., "4O" (forty) consist of the number 4 and the letter O) or two letters.